Updated 10/23/2014 Download PDF version

 Other latitude-longitude conversion sites include:

-- Well Depth – The total depth of the well in feet from the ground surface.
-The final well depth could be less than the borehole depth if the borehole was sealed off at the bottom; however, the well depth cannot be greater than the borehole depth.
+- Well Depth – the total depth of the well in feet below the ground surface.
+The final well depth could be less than the borehole depth if the borehole was filled or sealed off at the bottom; however, the well depth cannot be greater than the borehole depth.

 Driller’s Log Tab

-An example of a log with three entries is below:
+An example of a log with three entries:

 weathered red shale